stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 === #abbr.l[LSTM]
 #abbr.pla[LSTM] are a special form of #abbr.pla[RNN] designed to address the #abbr.a[VGP] while having a more fine-grained control over the previous input data and were introduced for the first time by  Sepp Hochreiter in 1997 @hochreiterLongShortTermMemory1997.
 They are an enhancement because the reccurent mechanism that controls how the hidden state $h_t$ is processed.
 To achieve this aim, we introduce a new hidden state of the same dimesion as $h_t$, which is called the cell state and is denoted as $c_t$.
 The key innovation of the #abbr.a[LSTM]  lies in its ability to control the flow of information using a set of gating mechanisms.
 These gates regulate how information is added to, removed from, or exposed from the cell state.
-Each gate is implemented as a sigmoid-activated neural layer and serves a distinct role in the update process.
+Each gate is implemented as a sigmoid-activated #footnote([The Sigmoid function is defined as: $sigma(x) = 1 / (1 + e^(-x))$@SigmoidFunction2025]) neural layer and serves a distinct role in the update process.

 *Architecture*